MicrosoftDocs/memdocs/memdocs/intune/protect/antivirus-microsoft-defender-av-settings-macos.md

 ---

-# Settings for macOS Microsoft Defender Antivirus policy
+# Settings for macOS Microsoft Defender Antivirus policy in Microsoft Intune

 View the Antivirus policy settings you can configure for the Microsoft Defender Antivirus profile for macOS in Microsoft Intune.